 Most savvy boaters have a pre-departure checklist of one sort or another, and if they trailer their boats, they hopefully have a trailering checklist as well.
 Others people may have a checklist they refer to just once a year for spring commissioning, or one for sea trials on unfamiliar boats that they only focus on when they’re boat shopping.
 But shouldn’t everyone also have a checklist of the things they need to bring aboard, each and every time they pull of the dock?
 You bet.

-No matter what type of boating you do, you'll always need these 10 critical on board a boat:
+No matter what type of boating you do, you'll always need these 8 critical items on board a boat:

 - Provisions for the day